ruymanengithub/vison/_sources/index.rst.txt

 Dependencies
 ------------

-Instructions to acquire a copy of the "conda" environment that provides all dependencies is included in the package.
+Instructions to acquire a copy of the "conda" environment that provides almost all dependencies is included in the package.
 See :ref:`installation` instructions for details.
+The only package that will not be installed by this means is SAO-DS9, which must be installed separetly, in order to be able to use some of the interactive inspection capabilities of Eyegore (data acquisition monitoring).

 Pipeline Core